Paypal Module by thirty bees

 - Log in with PayPal

-In order to make PayPal login work properly, make sure you set a return URL for your website:
+In order to make PayPal login work properly, make sure you set a return URL for your website and configure the Advanced Options:

 - Scroll back to "SANDBOX APP SETTINGS"